DavesCodeMusings/ham-cram/README.md

 ## Additional Resources
 Use this test cram tool together with the [ARRL License Manual](https://home.arrl.org/action/Store/ARRL-Ham-Radio-License-Manual-5th-Edition/ProductDetail/2003373064) and practice tests from [ARRL](https://arrlexamreview.appspot.com/) or [hamstudy.org](https://hamstudy.org).

+## How It Works
+In a nutshell, it's an HTML / Javascript / CSS single page web app that parses a text file of questions and answers in the VEC question pool format to present a single question and answer choices along with any relevant figures as graphics.
+The question is read aloud using Javascript speech synthesis in whatever voice is configured as the browser default.

+* Button click (highlight marker) or keypress (H) triggers reveal of highlighted passages.
+* Button click (magnifying glass) or keypress (A, B, C, or D) triggers bolding of correct answer and strikethrough of incorrect choices.
+The answer is read using voice synthesis.
+* No scoring is kept.
+* Question pool defaults to _technician-pool.txt_ but can be changed using an HTML query parameter in the URL (e.g. the bit after the question mark in http://localhost:8000/?general-pool.txt)
+* File names for figures must match the figure referenced in VEC question pool questions and be in PNG format.
+For example: _What is component 1 in figure T-1?_ would result in using _figure%20T-1.png_ as the image.